zranger1/pixelblaze-client/README.md

 controlling one or more Pixelblaze LED controllers.
 Requires Python 3 and the websocket-client module.

-## Current Version: v0.9.2
+## Current Version: v0.9.3
-Support for Pixelblaze's updated internal pattern sequencer.

-Added support for starting the sequencer in either playlist or shuffle mode, and pausing and unpausing.
-See API docs for startSequencer(), pauseSequencer() and playSequencer below.
+Minor update - fixed Pixelblaze.waitforEmptyQueue() to actually do what it says in the documentation.
+(It was throwing an exception on timeouts, rather than returning False as described.
+Thanks to [Nick_W](https://github.com/NickWaterton) for finding the bug and suggesting a fix!)
 ## Previously...
 See [changelog.md](https://github.com/zranger1/pixelblaze-client/blob/main/changelog.md) for details on previous versions.